10 Best Golf Simulators For Home – 2025 Reviews & Buying Guide

 • your choice of hitting mat (5’x5′, 4’x7′ or 4’x10′) or full flooring

-The EYE XO uses unmarked ball technology so you can use any ball you want.
-This is a major improvement over Uneekor’s QED system, in addition to offering more powerful features and additional data parameters.
+The EYE XO uses unmarked ball technology, so unlike other systems, you can use any ball you want.

 The included View software has its own cool features such as a swing motion analysis tool and videos of your club impact and ball spin.
 Upgrades are available to access additional features.
-EYE XO is compatible with The Golf Club 2019, E6 CONNECT, Creative Golf, and GSPro.
+EYE XO is compatible with The Golf Club 2019, E6 CONNECT, Creative Golf, ProTee Play, GSPro, and GameDay.

 What Is Included